 Johnson said: “We all understand the emotion that will come with this news, and those at the centre of this tragedy remain in our thoughts.”

-The editor-in-chief of Airline Ratings, Geoffrey Thomas, pointed out in a review of the Geoscience Australia report that only 29% of the requested area was reviewed.
+Geoffrey Thomas pointed out in a review of the Geoscience Australia report that only 29% of the requested area was reviewed.

 “Also, the report states multiple times that ‘further data acquisition’ and ‘additional data acquisition’ are required,” he added.